Federated Matrix Factorization: Algorithm Design and Application to Data Clustering: Introduction

-\gap {\bf Distributed clustering:} There are two main categories for distributed clustering.
-In the first category, the methods are simply parallel implementations of the centralized clustering algorithms, such as K-means \cite{PKmeans_KDD_2000,ParaKmeans_2008,Kmeans||_2012,PKmeans_2014} and density based DBSCAN \cite{DBSCAN_1996,PDBSCAN_1999}.
-They usually assume a parallel computing environment with cheap communication links and shared memory, which, however, is opposite to the FL setting.

-Distributed clustering methods in the second category target at approximating the centralized clustering methods via constructing so-called coreset, which is a small-sized set of weighted samples whose cost approximates the cost of the original dataset.
-Thus, clustering over the coreset is approximately the same as clustering over the original dataset, which resolves the large-scale clustering issue.
-For example, in \cite{DCCPCA_2001,KMeans_DD_2016} distributed clients generate local coresets based on local data, and their union constitutes a global coreset, while in \cite{DKCoreset_2013,DBC_MCoreset_2014}, a global coreset is directly constructed from locally clustering results.
-Impressively, in these methods the clients require to communicate with the sever for one or two rounds only.
-Approximation ratios with respect to the referenced algorithms (such as K-means/K-median/K-centers) are also guaranteed \cite{DKCoreset_2013,KMeans_DD_2016,DKMeans_noise_2018}.
-However, these coreset methods can never exceed their referenced algorithms.
+For example, the recent works \cite{DRMF_CF_2019} and \cite{SFMF_2019} studied the federated MF (FedMF) problem for recommendation systems.
+They considered the gradient sharing strategy, where, in each communication round, the server aggregates the gradient information of the cost function from the clients and applies one step of gradient descent for model training.
+However, as mentioned in \cite{CE_DDNN_2017}, the gradient sharing based methods would require a large number of communication rounds to produce a good model.
+It is also worth noting that the existing model averaging based FL algorithms \cite{CE_DDNN_2017,FedProx_2018,EDDL_DModelAvg_2018, Parallel_RSGD_2019,FedAvg_noniid_2019} are not directly applicable to problem \eqref{eqn: general prob} because these existing studies have assumed smooth and unconstrained problems while \eqref{eqn: general prob} is constrained, and the existing algorithms are designed to deal with problems with single-block variable while \eqref{eqn: general prob} involves two blocks of variables.

-\gap {\bf Distributed MF:} A large body of the existing distributed MF methods are parallel implementations of the centralized sequential SGD or alternating least square (ALS) algorithms, either on MapReduce \cite{LSMF_DSGD_2011, DMF_MRBJ_2013, FDSGD_MF_2014} or Parameter Sever \cite{Factorbird_2014}.
-Analogously, parallel implementations of multiplicative rule \cite{DNMF_WSDD_2010} and block coordinate descent \cite{DNMF_HALS_2017, SDNMF__BWU_2018} on MapReduce are developed for non-negative MF (NMF) models.
+On the other hand, although many distributed MF methods have been proposed, they did not consider the FL scenario and address the associated issues.
+Specifically, a large body of the existing distributed MF methods are parallel implementations of the centralized sequential SGD or alternating least square (ALS) algorithms, either on MapReduce \cite{LSMF_DSGD_2011, DMF_MRBJ_2013, FDSGD_MF_2014} or Parameter server \cite{Factorbird_2014}.
+Analogously, parallel implementations of the multiplicative rule \cite{DNMF_WSDD_2010} and block coordinate descent \cite{DNMF_HALS_2017, SDNMF__BWU_2018} on MapReduce are developed for non-negative MF (NMF) models.
 Again, these works usually assume that there is a shared memory that all nodes can access, and careful model/data partition is required for efficient parallelization.
+Another category of works considered decentralized MF methods such as \cite{wai2015consensus,pmlr-v70-hong17a,PPPIR_DMF_2019,DLMF_EC_2019} with the absence of the central server.
+Consensus methods are often used to achieve distributed optimization.
+However, the critical issues of FL such as unbalanced/non-i.i.d. data are not considered therein.